 You may feel that when you were advised to transfer your pension benefits, the financial business:

 - didn’t take into account the loss of guarantees in your previous personal pension arrangement – such as guaranteed annuity rates (GARs)

 - didn’t make you aware that a market value adjustment (MVA) could be applied to your ‘with-profits’ pension fund when transferring to another arrangement

 - didn’t make you aware you could pay increased charges by redirecting your pensions contributions

-- exposed you to unsuitable types of investments in the new arrangement
+- exposed you to unsuitable types of investment in the new arrangement

 What we look at

-- the reasons for the transfer and why it was thought to be in your best interests
+- the reasons for the transfer and why the firm thought it was in your best interests

 - the suitability of the investments in the new arrangement